isabella232/experience-manager-headless-adaptive-forms.en/help/render-first-headless-adaptive-form.md

 You can use Adobe Experience Manager Headless Adaptive Forms to build forms applications using front-end UI such as React and use Forms Web SDK for capabilities like state management, validation, and integrations with various other touchpoints.

 For example, an organization We.Org is looking to digitize their customer enrollment journey.
-Their developers are well versed at using Angular to build frontend solutions.
+Their developers are well versed at using React to build frontend solutions.
 They are looking to build a custom front end while offloading form validation and electronic signatures to specialized solutions.
 Adobe Experience Manager Headless Adaptive Forms provides such organizations freedom to build forms using their existing expertise in frontend languages while providing support to use back-end capabilities to create enterprise class forms experience.

 <!-- >>[!VIDEO](https://video.tv.adobe.com/v/341011/) -->